Recently I bought a tub of Legion Whey+ protein, their whey isolate powder.

 In the case of the fat it’s important to note that per the Federal Government’s Code of Regulations, fat that’s under a gram (per serving) can be labeled as zero.

-Mix-ability: Pretty good, not the best (more later).
+Mix-ability: Pretty good, not the best but better than many (more later).
 Can shake it by hand in anything with a closed lid, no whisk needed.

 Taste, per my jaded taste buds: Dominated by stevia & their “natural flavors” secret recipe (more later).
 Not chocolate-y.